 "Yes.
 I think that."

-She put her hands on his chest, trying to push away, but he would not release her.
+She put her hands on his chest, trying to push away, but he wouldn't release her.
 His grip on her neck was starting to hurt, his breath on her lips seemed too hot, too intimate.

 "I hate you."